dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 Kemal.run
 ~~~

 The fact that you can use Ruby syntax highlighting natively for Crystal says everything!
 Coming from Ruby to Crystal is a remarkably easy adaptation.
-The fact is that you can actually copy and paste code from Ruby to Crystal and 90% of the time, it will run with no errors.
-The creators of Crystal understand that Ruby is undoubtedly the most visually appealing language, and therefore built Crystal to take as much as possible from that.
-You can even run Crystal programs using the `Ruby` shell command, since the syntax is valid for both languages!
+The fact is; one copy and paste code from Ruby to Crystal and 90% of the time it will run with no errors.
+The creators of Crystal understand that Ruby is undoubtedly the most visually appealing language, and therefore built Crystal to take as much influence as possible from a design perspective.
+You can even run Crystal programs using the `Ruby` shell command and vice versa since the syntax is valid for both languages!

 ## Binding C

-One of the big selling points for Crystal is the ease of which you can call C libraries.
+One of the big selling points for Crystal is the ease with which you can interface with C libraries.
 "Crystal allows you to bind to existing C libraries without writing a single line in C.  Additionally, it provides some conveniences like `out` and `to_unsafe` so writing bindings is as painless as possible."

-Let's build a simple script in C; that says hi!
+Let's build a simple script in C that says "hi!".
 We'll then write a Crystal app to bind to our C library.
 This is a great start point for anyone who wants to know about binding C in Crystal.

-First off, let's create a project with Crystal's scaffolding tool:
+First off, let's create a project with Crystal's scaffolding tool (I'll cover this feature later).
+Run:

 	$ crystal init app sayhi_c